robotic-vision-lab/Progressive-Conditional-Generative-Adversarial-Network/README.md

 Generating synthetic 3D point cloud data is an open area of research with the intention of facilitating the learning of non-Euclidean point representations.
-In three dimensions, synthetic data may take the form of meshes, voxels, or raw point clouds in order to learn a representation that facilitates the solution of computer vision tasks such as classification, segmentation, and reconstruction.
+In 3D, synthetic data may take the form of meshes, voxels, or raw point clouds in order to learn a representation that enables the solution of computer vision tasks such as classification, segmentation, and reconstruction.
 Automatically synthesizing 3D point clouds can provide a source of potentially infinite amounts of diverse data.

 <p align="center">
 <img src='./misc/pcgan_overview.png'>